basarat/typescript-book/docs/tips/singleton.md

 let instance = Singleton.getInstance() // do something with the instance...
 ```

-However if you don't want lazy initialization you can instead just use a `namespace`:
+However, if you don't want lazy initialization you can instead just use a `namespace`:

 ```ts
 namespace Singleton {